MakieOrg/Makie.jl/docs/src/tutorials/basic-tutorial.md

 ```

 The input arguments you can use with `lines` and `scatter` are mostly the same because they have the same conversion trait `PointBased`.
-Other plotting functions have different conversion traits, \myreflink{heatmap} for example expects two-dimensional grid data.
+Other plotting functions have different conversion traits, [heatmap](@ref) for example expects two-dimensional grid data.
 The respective trait is called `CellGrid`.

 ## Layering multiple plots